 The Landau pole $\bar{\Lambda}_{\msbar}$ is determined once the strong coupling at a given reference scale is specified.
-Above, we took the value $\alpha_s(\bar{\Lambda}=2~\GeV)=0.2994^{+0.0152}_{-0.0141}$ from the 2008 particle data group (PDG) report.
+Above, I took the value $\alpha_s(\bar{\Lambda}=2~\GeV)=0.2994^{+0.0152}_{-0.0141}$ from the 2008 particle data group (PDG) report.
 The resulting $P_\pqcd$ and its uncertainties at $\mu_B=2.4$ GeV are shown in \cref{fig:p24_al2gev}.
 Since then, PDG only reports $\alpha_s(\bar{\Lambda}=M_Z)$.
 Running $\alpha_s$ from the Z boson mass $M_Z\sim100\GeV$ to GeV scales is not straightforward as the decoupling of both charm and bottom quarks occurs in this regime.
-But because the uncertainties of $\alpha_s(M_Z)$ are barely reduced since 2008, we do not expect significant improvements for the bound on $\alpha_s(2~\GeV)$ quoted above.
+But because the uncertainties of $\alpha_s(M_Z)$ are barely reduced since 2008, one would not expect significant improvements for the bound on $\alpha_s(2~\GeV)$ quoted above.
 Furthermore, the current inferred values of $\alpha_s(M_Z)$ could suffer from non-negligible modeling uncertainties as a few subsets of measurements behind the PDG averaged value appear to be in disagreement~\cite{ParticleDataGroup:2022pth}.
-A careful running of $\alpha_s$ from $M_Z$ where $N_f=5$ to $\sim\GeV$ scales where $N_f=3$ will be performed in a future work.
+A careful running of $\alpha_s$ from $M_Z$ where $N_f=5$ to $\GeV$ scales where $N_f=3$ will be performed in a future work.

 An alternative approach is to take the values of Landau pole $\bar\Lambda_{\msbar}$ reported in the literature.
 This is generally disfavored as these values can be quite sensitive to the order of renormalization group equations used in the analysis.
-For instance, in \cref{fig:p24_al2gev} the underlying $\bar{\Lambda}_{\msbar}$ ranges from $\sim310$ to $\sim390$ MeV.
-In \cite{Bazavov:2014soa} the authors matched lattice data for the static $q\bar{q}$ potential to a resummed next-to-next-to-next-leading log perturbative calculation in the perturbative regime $\sim5~\GeV$ and obtained $\bar\Lambda_{\msbar}=315^{+18}_{-12}~\MeV$.
-PQCD EOS based on this value is shown as the last column in \cref{fig:p24_al2gev} and is labeled as ``lattice'', where we assumed a 4-loop running $\alpha_s$ that is used throughout \cite{Bazavov:2014soa}.
+For instance, in \cref{fig:p24_al2gev} the underlying $\bar{\Lambda}_{\msbar}$ ranges from $\approx310$ to $\approx390$ MeV.
+In \cite{Bazavov:2014soa} the authors matched lattice data for the static $q\bar{q}$ potential to a resummed next-to-next-to-next-leading log perturbative calculation in the perturbative regime $\simeq5~\GeV$ and obtained $\bar\Lambda_{\msbar}=315^{+18}_{-12}~\MeV$. pQCD EOS based on this value is shown as the last column in \cref{fig:p24_al2gev} and is labeled as ``lattice'', where the 4-loop running $\alpha_s$ used throughout \cite{Bazavov:2014soa} is assumed.
 It is not clear if some of the choices are better than others.

-\section{the partial N3LO PQCD EOS}
+\section{the partial N3LO pQCD EOS}